seng637-winter2025/a1-group8/seng637-a1-group_8.md

  - Steps to reproduce defect
  - Expected outcome and actual outcome

-Manual function testing will be conducted after the exploratory testing phase is complete.
+Manual function testing (MFT) will be conducted after the exploratory testing phase is complete.
 The test suite from appendix C will be used.
 New bugs will be tracked in the system, making note that the bug is found using  MFT.
 Any bugs that had already been tracking in the exploratory phase will not be duplicated, but a note will be added that the bug was also found using MFT.
 The reported bugs will contain the same details as in the exploratory testing phase.

 Regression testing will be the final step in the testing process.
 Using version 1.1, each of the identified bugs from the exploratory testing and MFT will be re-run.
 If the bug has been corrected, then the bug status will be changed to 'Resolved'.
 If the bug still exists, then the bug status will be changed to 'Active' and V1.1 will be appended to the software version.
 Once this is done, the testing will be redone on the remaining test cases from the test suite in appendix C to identify any new bugs and will be reported with the same details as the previous bugs.

 ## Testing Logistics

 ### Initial Program Exploration
 To familiarize ourselves with the program as a whole, each student individually followed steps 1-12 in the 'Familiarization with the ATM System' subsection of the 'Instructions' section.
-New bugs will be reported in the Azure DevOps system.

 ### Pair Programming
 For each of the high level functions listed above, one student attempted to complete the high level function as described, and the other student made notes of any bugs that were encountered, paying careful attention to details like display, log, and state information.